pxntojx1/straubi/README.md

 # straubi

-website version 0.7
+website version 0.7.5

 Added
- - Tutors info
- - Map

-To do:
- - Our straubi section
- - events section
+ - Event form to add events
- - FAQ section
+ - Fix weather widget language (now defaults to german)
+ - Event section in Home page now updates when you add an event from the event form
+ - Fixed Typo in Sinan's Langauge Overlay

 Issues detected:
 - not 100% responsive yet